benschw/benschw.github.io/_posts/2014-12-13-safe-json-file-db-in-go.markdown

 of no extra dependencies makes it an attractive option.
 The two biggest problems are performance and managing concurrent reads and writes.

-We can't do much about performance, but with Go managing concurrent reads and writes is a breeze!
+We can't do much about performance, but with Go, managing concurrent reads and writes is a breeze!

 Below is a walk through of a method for managing file access so that a json file can safely be used as a database.